creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-06-LearningLoss_ActiveLearning.md

 # Highlights

-* This paper proposes a simple active learning method with a loss prediction module added to the tareget module.
+* This paper proposes a simple active learning method with a loss prediction module added to the target module.
 * It is not task-specific and can be applied to any sort of task.
 * The method is tested on three computer vision tasks that are image classification, object detection and human pose estimation.